flatironinstitute/walnuts/README.md

 Some common options are:

+- `-B <build_dir>` - Specify the build directory where the build files will be generated.
+If omitted, the directory you run the command from will be used.
 - `-DCMAKE_BUILD_TYPE=Release` - Set the build type to Release.
 - `-DWALNUTS_BUILD_TESTS=ON` - Enable building of the tests (currently on by default).
 - `-DWALNUTS_BUILD_EXAMPLES=ON` - Enable building of the examples (currently on by default).